 With the addition of just one fast charger, electric trucks operating in confined areas such as mines, harbors or construction sites, can potentially operate around the clock.

-Shipping and logistics company DFDS has successfully utilized electric trucks in ports across Europe and is set to
+Shipping and logistics company DFDS has successfully utilized electric trucks in ports across Europe and is set to expand its fleet of electric trucks to 225 vehicles.

 A growing number of cities and municipalities across the world are creating zero- and low-emission zones, which will severely restrict – or even ban outright – diesel-powered trucks.

-ban diesel vehicles in their city centers as early as 2025.
+Some major cities, such as Paris, Athens, Madrid, Rotterdam and Stockholm, are planning to ban diesel vehicles in their city centers as early as 2025.
 If your trucks operate in any such zones, a transition to electrification could be the simplest solution to maintain your business.

 Across Europe, North America and Asia, governments are offering a range of subsidies and incentives to encourage haulage companies to invest in electric trucks.